Gauge invariant quantum thermodynamics: consequences for the first law: Gauge-Invariant Heat

-The quantity $Q_{u}$ has very frequently appeared in the literature as a natural definition of heat~\cite{Alicki1979,Kieu2004,Binder2018,Landi2020}.
-The additional term $Q_{c}$, the presence of which distinguishes the invariant heat with respect to the usual one, very interestingly, contains only contributions from the coherences.
-This fact can be seen after writing it in the energy eigenbasis.
+Indeed, the~additional term $Q_{c}$, the~presence of which distinguishes the invariant heat with respect to the usual one, contains only contributions from the coherences.
+This fact can be seen after writing it in the energy~eigenbasis.